ryanjhogan7/IoT_Test_Stand/README.md

 # IoT Test Stand

-HTML and C++ code for Automatic Dirt Test for Internship
+HTML and C++ code for Automated IoT Test Stand for Internship